Ensono/amido.github.io/docs/workloads/azure/backend/netcore/quickstart/create_project_netcore.md

 3. Create the project

-    ```bash title="Run Scaffolding-CLI command to create the project"
+    ```bash title="Run Scaffolding-CLI command to start the project creation"
     npx @amidostacks/scaffolding-cli@latest run -i
     ```

-    You will be asked a number of questions.
-Based on the answers, your ready-to-build project template will be produced.
+    A series of questions will be asked to produce a guided choice of Amido Stacks project flavour.
+Based on the answers, the ready-to-build project template will be produced.

 </div>
 </details>